SAIM2420 - Interest: taxation of interest: joint accounts

 Where a savings account or other source of interest is owned jointly by persons who are not spouses or civil partners, they will be taxed on the interest to which they are actually entitled.
 In most cases, the practical result is that interest will be split equally between the account-holders.
-This is because bank, building society or similar accounts in joint names are normally in joint ownership (in England and Wales, the account holders are joint tenants).
+This is because the funds held in bank, building society or similar accounts in joint names are usually intended by the account holders to be held in joint ownership; irrespective of how much each has contributed.
 This means that each account holder is entitled jointly to all of the funds in the account, and interest is paid to the account holders jointly.
-It does not matter how much money each has contributed.
+Where there is no, or insufficient evidence, to show that the account holders intended the funds in the account to be held in joint ownership or in specified shares, the parties will be taxed according to the share of funds that each has respectively contributed.

 Exceptionally, two or more people may hold an interest-bearing asset in common ownership (in England and Wales, as tenants in common).
 They will have identifiable shares in the asset, and they will be chargeable to the interest that arises on their share.
 Any case where the parties claim that a tenancy in common exists should be referred to CAR (Trusts).